 Renting a car takes away a lot of the stress and makes your income more predictable.
 Costs such as servicing, brakes, tyres etc. are all included in your monthly rental which is far less than you’d pay if you bought the car from a garage on finance.
-If you buy a car you’l have to pay for all those things yourself on top of paying more per month.
+If you buy a car you’l have to pay for all those things yourself.

 There is one huge advantage of renting that many instructors are unaware of: when you rent a car it is classed of being “off books” which means it won’t show up as personal debt as it would when you buy a car.
 This can help you massively when it comes to taking out a mortgage or even just a pay monthly phone contract because the amount of debt you have plays a big part in whether or not you’re accepted.

 If you buy a £20,000 car from a garage and pay it off monthly then you will have £20,000 of personal debt shown on your credit report.
 Good luck trying to get a mortgage or any kind of credit with debt like that.
 If you rent a car then no debt will show up because renting isn’t seen as debt.

 A famous billionaire once said “If it appreciates, buy it.
 If it depreciates, rent it”.